ChrisK-wong/Scroll-Back/README.md

 # Scroll Back
-[Chrome extension](https://chrome.google.com/webstore/detail/scroll-back/apbbdcpieabljcbdecpbepdcmidjhmej)  to save scroll location on a webpage
+[Chrome extension](https://chrome.google.com/webstore/detail/scroll-back/apbbdcpieabljcbdecpbepdcmidjhmej)  to save scroll location on a webpage.

 ## Usage
 Change the modes of the extension by clicking on the icon.
 The color of the icon indicates the mode its on: